B-OstIN is synthetic

 bone and bone graft substitute.

-- The implant should not be a vector of
+- The implement should not be a vector of

 disease transmission or it should not give any

-been implanted over 500 patients with minimum 12
+been implemented over 500 patients with minimum 12

 months of follow –up and no adverse effects

 helps in bone bonding with in three months ,